Data warehouse appliance

-In computing, the term data warehouse appliance (DWA) was coined by Foster Hinshaw for a database machine architecture for data warehouses (DW) specifically marketed for big data analysis and discovery that is simple to use (not a pre-configuration) and has a high performance for the workload.
+In computing, a data warehouse appliance (DWA) is a database machine architecture for data warehouses (DW) specifically marketed for big data analysis and discovery that is simple to use (not a pre-configuration) and has a high performance for the workload.
 A DWA includes an integrated set of servers, storage, operating systems, and databases.

-In marketing, the term evolved to include pre-installed and pre-optimized hardware and software as well as similar software-only systems promoted as easy to install on specific recommended hardware configurations or preconfigured as a complete system.
+In marketing, the concept has evolved to include pre-installed and pre-optimized hardware and software as well as similar software-only systems promoted as easy to install on specific recommended hardware configurations or preconfigured as a complete system.
 These are marketing uses of the term and do not reflect the technical definition.

 A DWA is designed specifically for high performance big data analytics and is delivered as an easy-to-use packaged system.
 DW appliances are marketed for data volumes in the terabyte to petabyte range.

 Technology

 The data warehouse appliance (DWA) has several characteristics which differentiate that architecture from similar database machines in a data center, such as an enterprise data warehouse (EDW).